Party : Republican

 As culture wars waged within the Republican supermajority during the past decade, Olthoff was among those in the caucus to steer clear of the divisive.
 Unlike others in the Republican caucus who broke ranks with leadership to oppose it, Olthoff voted in support of a bill in 2016, eventually signed into law, banning abortions sought because of fetal defects and another in 2017 that would have curbed drug-induced abortions; the latter passed the House but did not make it out of a Senate committee.

 As a legislator, Olthoff focused on issues that drew bipartisan support – for example a bill that she authored in 2016 to redistribute $2 million in state funds toward helping victims of sexual assault, and another requiring several new steps to create suicide prevention programs.
 Both bills passed unanimously and were signed into law.
-Like her fellow Republican in nearby District 15, Olthoff says her campaign to reclaim her seat was based on the belief that Lake County needs a representative who can work within a Republican supermajority that grew even stronger in 2020 – “someone that can build bridges and find common ground within the legislature.’’ – Kevin Morgan
+Like her fellow Republican in nearby District 15, Olthoff says her campaign to reclaim her seat was based on the belief that Lake County needs a representative who can work within a Republican supermajority that grew even stronger in 2020 – “someone that can build bridges and find common ground within the legislature.’’
+She was among House Republicans who supported leadership in voting against an amendment to remove rape and incest as exceptions to the 2022 abortion ban, and voted for the ban with those exceptions on its final passage. – Kevin Morgan